As 2019 comes to a close, we look ahead to the new decade with five of the top trends we believe will have a big impact for 2020 and beyond.

 - Never underestimate the power of a bold center screen.
 These sets create a cinematic element that still have the flexibility of projecting multiple content.

-- Our favorite set trend going into 2020 is the use of video mapping.
+- Our favorite set trend going into 2020 is the use of projection mapping.
 It adds an entirely new dimension to the venue and the crowd reaction is amazing.
 We mapped the inside of a tent for the Denver Zoo gala to look like the outdoors; how real does that night sky look?

 We’re sure you’ve heard about gamification becoming prominent at events, but what is exactly is it and how do you use it?
 Gamification has made its way around a number of industries, take for example the fitness industry.
 Most of us wear trackable technology on our wrists that show how many steps we’ve taken, our heart rate, and how long we exercise each day.
 The likes of FitBit and the Apple Watch have turned fitness into a game where we share our “score” and compete against others.